 Who is responsible for translations?

-There is no particular department or office at the University who is responsible for all translations.
-Instead, all members of staff who inform also have a responsibility to provide information in English when it is relevant.
+There is no particular department or office at the University responsible for all translations.
+Instead, each department and office is responsible for their own communication.
+This also includes planning for and setting aside resources for communication in English, or translating information from English into Swedish, when relevant.
 This for instance includes:

 - External web pages (umu.se and others)

 - Internal and external news items and events

 Umeå University is investing in translations between 2022 and 2025.
 The purpose is to support research and education by increasing the access to translated information.
 To receive support from the initiative to purchase translation, please learn more under Translation initiative 2022–2025.

 Whether a text should be translated by a professional translator or be performed internally, by members of staff with good English proficiency, depends on the type of information or text.